Written by Yoppie

 Opting for organic cotton underwear means you are avoiding those unwanted and potentially toxic chemicals typically used to manufacture underwear.
 Many include carcinogens, and while it’s hard to imagine how fabric dyed with harmful materials can ever affect your body, having your vagina (a sensitive and porous body part) rub against this kind of material day in, day out, can cause issues.
 By buying organic cotton underwear, you are also doing your part for the environment by avoiding fabrics produced using damaging chemicals.
 It's a win for both you and the earth!

-However this doesn't mean you have to avoid sexy pants all together.
+However this doesn't mean you have to avoid sexy pants altogether.
 Silk underwear is another great choice for keeping your downstairs hydrated and irritation-free, while still being aesthetically pleasing.
-Silk is soft, breathable and hypoallergenic, and is thought to have anti-mould qualities that make it perfect for warding off vaginal infections.
+Silk is soft, breathable and hypoallergenic, and having those loose-fitting and breathable fabrics will reduce the incidence of vulvovaginal infections.
+Nice to know!

 Bamboo fibre is often thought to be more eco-friendly as it’s a renewable source, however it’s important to know that the manufacturing of this produces quite a lot of chemicals, like sulfuric acid and sodium hydroxide.
 These could potentially be staying on your underwear, so if you have to get bamboo fabrics try to stick to garments that are certified organic, as these are likely safer.